xuankimtran/docs-1/pages/katalon-studio/docs/activate-KSE.md

 ### Other options

-After activating KSE, there will be a window requiring you to log in to your Katalon account for connecting to [Katalon TestOps](https://docs.katalon.com/katalon-studio/docs/katalon-analytics-beta-integration.html) and [Store](https://docs.katalon.com/katalon-store/docs/overview.html).
+After activating KSE, there will be a window requiring you to log into your Katalon account for connecting to [Katalon TestOps](https://docs.katalon.com/katalon-studio/docs/katalon-analytics-beta-integration.html) and [Store](https://docs.katalon.com/katalon-store/docs/overview.html).

-Currently, the KSE users can use [private plugins](https://docs.katalon.com/katalon-studio/docs/private-plugins.html) as an alternative option of using plugins from Katalon Store.
+* KSE users can use plugins both from Store and [offline](https://docs.katalon.com/katalon-studio/docs/offline-plugin.html).

-Regarding TestOps, there is currently no on-premises version; hence, the automatically generated [JUnit reports](https://docs.katalon.com/katalon-studio/docs/export-test-results-in-junit-format.html), and the [basic report plugin](https://docs.katalon.com/katalon-studio/docs/basic-report.html) can be a substitute for TestOps.
+* Katalon TestOps OnPremise is an offline version of Katalon TestOps.
+[Learn more](https://docs.katalon.com/katalon-analytics/docs/ktop.html)